zabbix/zabbix/templates/cloud/openstack/openstack_http/README.md

 # openstack role add --user zabbix-monitoring --project zabbix monitoring
 ```

 4. Verify that the role has been assigned correctly.
-There should only be one role:
+There should be one role only:

 ```
 # openstack role assignment list --user zabbix-monitoring --project zabbix --names